open-life-science/application-forms/README.md

 # OLS Application Guidelines

-- Call for application is open to join the fourth cohort of Open Life Science, OLS-4.
-Submission Deadline is July 15, 2021.
+Call for application is open to join the fourth cohort of Open Life Science, OLS-4 - **Submission Deadline is July 15, 2021**.

 *For any further questions, please email: [team@openlifesci.org](mailto:team@openlifesci.org).*